 In the United States, World Pulses Day is typically observed through various educational and promotional events highlighting the importance of pulses.
 From farm tours to cooking demonstrations, the benefits of pulses are displayed to the public to encourage their consumption and cultivation.
 World Pulses Day is observed in America on February 10th each year, encouraging recognition of the important role pulses play in sustainable agriculture, nutrition, and food security.

-Facts about World Pulses Day
+Top 10 Facts for World Pulses Day in 2026

 In the News and Trending in the US for World Pulses Day